k-paxian/dart-json-mapper/README.md

 String title;
 ```

+## Annotations

+* `@JsonSerializable()` or `@jsonSerializable` for short, It's a **required** class only marker annotation.
+Use it to mark all the Dart classes you'd like to be traveling to / from JSON
+    * Has **NO** params
+* `@Json(...)` It's an *optional* class only annotation, describes a Dart class to JSON Object mapping.
+Why it's not a `@JsonObject()`? just for you to type less characters :smile:
+    * *name* parameter denotes the json Object root name/path to be used for mapping.
+Example: `'foo', 'bar', 'foo/bar/baz'`
+    * *typeNameProperty* declares the necessity for annotated class and all it's subclasses to dump their own type name to
+the property named as this param value
+    * *ignoreNullMembers* If set to `true` Null class members will be excluded from serialization process
+    * *allowCircularReferences* As of `int` type.
+Allows certain number of circular object references during serialization.
+    * *scheme* dynamic [Scheme](#schemes) marker to associate this meta information with particular mapping scheme
+* `@JsonProperty(...)` It's an *optional* class member annotation, describes JSON Object property mapping.
+    * *name* parameter denotes the name/path to be used for property mapping relative to the class *root nesting*
+Example: `'foo', 'bar', 'foo/bar/baz'`
+    * *scheme* dynamic [Scheme](#schemes) marker to associate this meta information with particular mapping scheme
+    * *converter* Declares custom converter instance, to be used for annotated field serialization / deserialization
+    * *converterParams* A `Map<String, dynamic>` of named parameters to be passed to the converter instance
+    * *ignore* A bool declares annotated field as ignored so it will be excluded from serialization / deserialization process
+    * *ignoreIfNull* A bool declares annotated field as ignored if it's value is null so it will be excluded from serialization / deserialization process
+    * *enumValues* Provides a way to specify enum values, via Dart built in capability for all Enum instances. `Enum.values`

 ## Complementary adapter libraries

 If you want a seamless integration with popular use cases, feel free to pick an